ha7ilm/csdr/README.md

 	csdr firdes_bandpass_c 0 0.5 59 HAMMING --octave | octave -i

 - ...and then plot its frequency response with octave.
+(You can close octave window by issuing Ctrl-C in the terminal window.)
 - It will design a filter that lets only the positive frequencies pass (low cut is 0, high cut is 0.5 - these are relative to the sampling rate).
 - If `--octave` and everything that follows is removed from the command, you get only the taps.
 E. g. the raw output of `firdes_lowpass_f` can be easily copied to C code.